HakimMaz/SpringCrud-Rest-api/course-api/README.md

   3- run as springboot application

-when the project is deployed so you can test with your browser : http://[your-server-adress]:port/topic   => get all the existing topics http://[your-server-adress]:port/topic/{your-id} => get a specified topic with its id
+when the project is deployed,you can test with your browser : http://[your-server-adress]:port/topic   => get all the existing topics http://[your-server-adress]:port/topic/{your-id} => get a specified topic with its id